klondike-wevy/FInCEN/README.md

 Annual gdp - The World Bank GDP Data <br>
 Tax revenue share of gdp - Global data on taxes <br>
+# Benefits of this study
+By studying the various effects of money laundering to the economy of different countries, the root cause of this can be identified and methods to overcome this problem can be found.
+This may heavily influence the development of several countries that are trying to achieve a well balanced economic system.